What to Expect on Accepted Students Day!

 • Inquire about any services offered for First Year acclimation, tutoring/mentoring programs if needed.

-This could be your new “home away from home” for the next four years...trust your gut and stay true to yourself!
+Most importantly, HAVE FUN while visiting!
+This could be your student’s new “home away from home” for the next four years...encourage them to trust their gut and stay true to themself!
+Check out our Instagram series on Accepted students day Part 1 here and Part 2 here.

 Get our Reminders Checklist For Accepted Students Day